 " and 2010's "[REC] 2

 ."
-That Mama is a live-action creation, with CGI used only to compliment in subtle, unobtrusive ways, makes her all the more perilously plausible.
+That Mama is a live-action creation, with CGI used only to complement in subtle, unobtrusive ways, makes her all the more perilously plausible.
 She's the stuff of nightmares, and what fairy tale worth its salt doesn't have a few bad dreams to go along with the hope of a happily ever after?